oasis-tcs/openc2-oc2ls/oc2ls.md

 1. MUST be structured in accordance with Section 3.3.1, and
 2. MUST include exactly one ACTION specified in Section 3.3.1.1.
+3. MUST include exactly one TARGET specified in Section 3.3.1.1.

 A conformant Response